pablomilanese/kickstarter/README.md

 <img width="890" alt="Screen Shot 2022-05-18 at 1 54 23 AM" src="https://user-images.githubusercontent.com/105120795/168976365-e59e5132-6b1b-4826-ab52-2fb90ce01251.png">

-To find the values for Columns B to D I used the Countif formula with the "outcome" and "Subcategory" column as my variables.
+To find the values for Columns B to D (count of successful, failed and canceled Kickstarters) I used the Countif formula with the "outcome" and "Subcategory" column as my variables.
 These variables were needed to ensure that the formula would only consider Kickstarter campaigns by outcome results to match my table and ensure that only "plays" were considered.

 To illustrate how this formula works we will be looking at cell C4 (outcomes failed with a goal between 5000 to 9999) as an example: